Pavanshub/Node-Editor/README.md

 ##  License

-This project is created for educational purposes and demonstrates modern web development practices.#   N o d e - E d i t o r  
+This project is created for educational purposes and demonstrates modern web development practices.
- 